-The American Academy of Environmental Engineers and Scientists™ certifies qualified Environmental Engineers recommended by peers in their field of specialty through certification procedures prescribed by the Academy's Bylaws.
+The American Academy of Environmental Engineers and Scientists® certifies qualified licensed Professional Engineers recommended by peers in their field of specialty as Board Certified Environmental Engineers through certification procedures prescribed by the Academy's Bylaws.

-Each candidate for certification is required to possess certain minimum qualifications.
+Each candidate for certification as a Board Certified Environmental Engineer is required to possess certain minimum qualifications

 All candidates shall: